 Once enrolled, CVU provides online students access to an online library, bookstore, academic counseling, and disability services.
 Many students receive financial aid via the Pell Grant, and military service members receive additional tuition discounts.

-City Vision University receives regional accreditation from the Distance Education Accreditation Commission.
+City Vision University is regionally accredited by the Distance Education Accreditation Commission.

 Online Bachelor’s in Addiction Recovery Careers